7 min read / 10 May 2023 / Laura Garvin Gomez

 While the wax for candle making isn't considered a hazard, the essential oils or fragrance oils you use are considered as such.
 Unscented products won't require a CLP for this reason.

-CLP labels must be affixed clearly and horizontally on your product, as well as any external packaging your choose to include.
+CLP labels must be affixed clearly and horizontally on your product, as well as any external packaging you choose to include.
 This label will feature product identifiers, allergens, warning statements, and hazard pictograms relating to the relevant oils in your product.

+A CLP is a legal requirement for selling candles or wax melts if they contain essential oils or fragrance oils.
 Failing to provide accurate and legible CLP labels is considered an offense and could result in legal action.
 It can also lead to the loss of any related insurance.

 Learn more about CLP labels and what must be included in them.